krish-italiya/Personal-Portfolio/README.md

-# Personal-Portfolio
+# Krish's Portfolio

-This project is a personal portfolio website built using HTML, CSS, and JavaScript.
-The purpose of the website is to showcase my skills and projects to potential clients, employers, or collaborators.
+Welcome to my personal portfolio website!
+This website was built using HTML, CSS, and JavaScript.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Features

+- Responsive design
+- Contact form
+- Project showcase
+- About me section

+## Installation

+1. Clone this repository: `git clone https://github.com/your-username/your-portfolio.git`
+2. Open the index.html file in your web browser.

+## Usage

+Feel free to use this code as a template for your own portfolio website.
+You can customize the content and design to fit your needs.

+## Credits

+This website was created by Krish Italiya.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.